qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ------------------------
 Calculates statistics of fields depending on a parent class.

-The output is a table layer with the following statistics calculated:
+For numerical fields, a table layer with the following statistics is output:

 * count
 * unique